 Applicant states in the application material that no new infrastructure or public facilities are needed to support the proposed use.
 The Applicant has agreed to improve access road where the roadway connects to NW Lone Pine Road in order to improve the transportation facilities serving the mining site.
 Applicant further notes that they anticipate no more than 34 trips per day (17 trucks outgoing and 17 trucks incoming).
-Staff would recommend the Applicant clarify if the traffic count is for the entire property or only the proposed expansion area.
+The Applicant clarified at the hearing that the traffic count is for the entire property.

 The subject property is located within the Crook County Fire & Rescue District.
 Applicant notes the application is merely for an extension of the existing mine.
-Staff would recommend the Planning Commission ask for more information on fire protection and detail regarding an emergency and wildfire response plan.
+Staff recommended the Planning Commission ask for more information on fire protection and detail regarding an emergency and wildfire response plan.
+The Applicant testified at the hearing with details about onsite water storage for emergency and dust management that was sufficient for the Planning Commission.
 A proposed condition of approval has been added that the Applicant shall coordinate with Crook County Fire & Rescue prior to starting mining operations, for the purpose of implementing a fire protection plan to protect the site and surrounding properties.
 A copy of which shall be submitted to Crook County Community Development for the record.
 The operator shall maintain on site a 5,000-gallon water holding tank for wildfire protection and dust management.

-With some additional clarification, proposed mining use is appropriate considering the necessary public facilities and services.
+The proposed mining use is appropriate considering the necessary public facilities and services.